LoTekkie/Ashita-Yield/README.md

 2. Open the `Default.txt` file.
 3. Locate the `Load Common Addons` section.
 4. add the following line: `/addon load yield`.

 ___
+### Upgrading

+If you have a previous installation of Yield follow the steps below to ensure you don't encounter any issues.

+1. Exit out of Final Fantasy XI.
+2. Install latest version of Yield.
+3. Delete your /settings folder.
+4. Load Finaly Fantasy XI.
+5. Load Yield.

+___
 ### Aliases